MarioReaza/Docu-mint/README.md

 # 🚀 Usage
 Execute the tool using Python and follow input instructions to get personalized documentation about full or partial directories within your local files.

+This may be used to provide context to people or LLM about codebases.
+Use as you wish.